LauzHack/swiss-ai-weeks/README.md

 ## 6. Submission Process

-⚠️ All projects should be submitted on [DevPost]() (link TBA).
+⚠️ All projects should be submitted on [DevPost](https://deepfake-epfl-hackathon.devpost.com/).
 And make sure your team is up-to-date in the [team formation document](https://docs.google.com/spreadsheets/d/1lQeFlzjDy1dwIb50kOTt-Wri43hVQuff9qrje67wXnY/edit?usp=sharing).

 In order to be considered for a prize, **all projects should demo/present (3 minutes) on Saturday afternoon**.

-When submitting your project, in the Additional info step, please select the track that you are doint (Generation or Detection) as in the attached image.
+When submitting your project, in the Additional info step, please select the track that you are doing(Generation or Detection) as in the attached image.

 <p align="center">
 <img width="155" alt="IMAGE TBA" src="">